Adventures of Amina Al-Sirafi

 Amina al-Sarafi is a middle-aged pirate queen who gets blackmailed out of retirement into "one last job", gets the criminal gang back together, and ultimately faces off against a sorcerer and his sea monster (as if the cover doesn't give you this hint).
 (Also, gender stuff!
 You love to see it.)

 It's set in the same world as her Daevabad trilogy although you don't need to have read those books at all.
 (You might appreciate a single character briefly appearing as well as the lawyer parrots, but that's about the extent of it.)
-My opinion here is that this is …
+My opinion here is that …